glowieframework/glowie-website/documentation/v1.0/getting-started/installation.md

 composer update
 ```

+This will update Glowie core modules to the latest version available.

-**Important!** Glowie follows [Semantic Versioning](https://semver.org) standards, so don't forget to read the changelog and be aware of all breaking changes before running any major updates.
+**Important!** Glowie follows [Semantic Versioning](https://semver.org) standards, so don't forget to read the changelog and be aware of all breaking changes before running any updates.